Sep 17, 2025

 Under U.S. GAAP, RPO is a forward-looking revenue metric that public companies are required to disclose.
 Put simply, you can think of it as the company’s “order backlog.”
 It represents the total amount of future, contractually committed revenue that Oracle’s customers have agreed to pay.
 The company guided that the vast majority of its disclosed RPO is expected to be realized within the next five years.

-Considering that Oracle’s RPO in the same quarter a year earlier (fiscal Q3 2024, which corresponds to fiscal Q1 2025 in Oracle’s calendar) was already a massive $99.1 billion — roughly 137 trillion won at the current exchange rate — the fact that this figure has more than quadrupled in just one year is an unprecedented growth rate.
+Considering that Oracle’s RPO in the same quarter a year earlier (CY Q3 2024, which corresponds to fiscal Q1 2025 for Oracle) was already a massive $99.1 billion, the fact that this figure has more than quadrupled in just one year underscores the unprecedented growth rate.
 Unsurprisingly, the market reacted positively, and AI hardware names such as Nvidia and SK Hynix also benefited.

 Who Are Oracle’s Customers?

-When I first saw in Oracle’s presentation that its RPO exceeded 600 trillion won in value, my initial suspicion was that the existing hyperscalers (AWS, Microsoft Azure, Google Cloud Platform) might be engaging in financial engineering — effectively re-leasing a portion of their AI data center capacity from Oracle’s facilities to make their own cash flow statements look better, given the heavy cash burden of AI data center investments.
+When I first saw in Oracle’s presentation that its RPO exceeded 455 billion dollars in value, my initial suspicion was that the existing hyperscalers (AWS, Microsoft Azure, Google Cloud Platform) might be engaging in financial engineering — effectively re-leasing a portion of their AI data center capacity from Oracle’s facilities to make their own cash flow statements look better, given the heavy cash burden of AI data center investments.

 In practice, both Microsoft and Google Cloud have been signing pre-purchase agreements with CoreWeave (CRWV), a GPU-focused data center operator, to expand the AI compute capacity they can offer customers while reducing the massive cash outlays required for data center capex.
 That said, Google and Microsoft are still primarily meeting the growing AI compute demand through their own data centers, and, at least for now, there is no visible, disclosed partnership with Oracle.